codingbbq/codingbbq.github.io/_posts/2019-05-09-My-preferred-online-tech-resources.markdown

 #### Websites

 1. [Hacker News](https://news.ycombinator.com/) :
-This is my go to resource for everything technology, startup and much much more.
-Instead of wasting time on news websites which are bloated with ads, hackernews is very subtle in its design and the content is ranked by the users.
-With Hacker news, I alwasys look for what is happening in the startup world along with inventions in the technology space.
+This is my go to resource for everything technology, start-up and much much more.
+Instead of wasting time on news websites which are bloated with ads, HackerNews is very subtle in its design and the content is ranked by the users.
+With Hacker news, I always look for what is happening in the start-up world along with inventions in the technology space.
 I skim through the headlines and if and only if I find anything interesting, I click through to read the complete article.

 2. [Hacker Rank](https://www.hackerrank.com/), [Codewars](https://www.codewars.com/) :
 These are not news per se, but coding competitive web apps that has challenges and we can code our way through to solve them.
 We earn points and ultimately climb the rank.
 Recently I started learning python, and what better coding platform than these apps.
 So I choose codewars and hackerrank.
 Not only does it have clear instructions on the problems, but its real-time evaluation and amazing gamification keeps me hooked.